-- GeoJam 2013: This event invites mathematics students at Central High School and Edison Middle School in Champaign, along with their families and friends, to participate in teams and enjoy an evening of fun geometric challenges.
+- GeoJam 2015: This event invites mathematics students at Central High School and Edison Middle School in Champaign, along with their families and friends, to participate in teams and enjoy an evening of fun geometric challenges.
 The competition is designed for teenage students and their families from the Champaign community who may not have a history of performing well in school mathematics.
 Date and Times for 2015: Thursday, May 15, 2015 from 8am to 11:30am at Edison Middle School and from 6 to 8pm at Central High School.
-Registration for GeoJam at Central High School will open at 5:30pm in Seely Hall.
+Registration for GeoJam at Central High School will open at 5:30pm in Seely Hall. .

 - ICTM State Math Contest: The University of Illinois hosts the Illinois Council of Teachers of Mathematics High School Math Contest each spring.
-The state finals will take place on Saturday, May 4, 2013.
-The 2014 regional contest will be held at Parkland College on February 28, 2015.
+The state finals will take place on May 7, 2016.
+The 2015 regional contest will be held at Parkland College on February 28, 2015.
 Registration information and online registration form

 Updates regarding scholarships, including current application deadlines, will be added as information becomes available.

 - National Institutes of Health (NIH) Undergraduate Scholarship Program (UGSP).
 NIH UGSP offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
 The program offers Scholarship support, paid research training at the NIH during the summer, and paid employment and training at the NIH after graduation.